rstacruz/opencode-skills/README.md

 ## Execution Workflow

-When Claude invokes a skill tool, it receives structured instructions:
+When the Agent invokes a skill tool, it receives structured instructions:

 1. **STEP 1: PLAN THE WORK**
    - Use `todowrite` to create task list